WHAT'S IN THIS GUIDE?

 - There are snorkeling spots for those who want to see the underwater ecosystem of the island.

 - Bring food and drinks if you plan to have a picnic and day trip on Sambawan Island.
 Leave nothing but footprints.
+Bring your trash with you.
+Observe proper garbage disposal.

 - There are no ATMs on Sambawan; bring enough cash to cover your expenses.